khachoang1412/khachoang1412.github.io/_pages/lantern.md

 ---
 # Reproduciple Research

-The simulation codes of LANTERN are accessible at: [https://github.com/khachoang1412](https://github.com/khachoang1412).
+The simulation codes of LANTERN are accessible at [https://github.com/khachoang1412](https://github.com/khachoang1412).
-The links are also associated to each paper in the list of publications.
+The links are also associated with each paper in the list of publications.

 ---

 # Achievements

+* *Qualification for the functions of university professor/lecturer*, National Council of Universities (CNU), France, 2023
+* *Best Paper Award*, IEEE Statistical Signal Processing Workshop (SSP), Hanoi, Vietnam, 2023
+* *Featured in the spotlight* of the 9th Heidelberg Laureate Forum, Germany, 2022
 * *Best Paper Award*, [2021 International Conference On Advanced Technologies For Communications (ATC)](https://atc-conf.org/), HCM City, Vietnam, 2021

 ---